 logit(Pr(ΔYi =1|Treati))= β1 + δ Treati , (3)

 with ΔYi =1 if the dependent outcome was 1 post-treatment (i.e. wave 2) and 0 if the dependent variable was 1 pre-treatment (wave 1).
 Our Treati variable is the change in exposure the asylum seekers.
-Formula (3) is the fixed effects logistic regression model for two waves (or, more precisely, the first difference model which for two waves which is equivalent to the more general fixed effects model).
+Formula (3) is the fixed effects logistic regression model for two waves (or, more precisely, the first difference model which for two waves is equivalent to the more general fixed effects model).
 Note, that respondents who did not change support for the PVV drop out of this analysis.
 Because we have a binary outcome and we use a nonlinear link function we cannot interpret δ as the DiD estimator.
 Moreover, our original ‘treatment’ variable is not a dichotomous variable, and this also makes why we cannot interpret our effect as the traditional DiD estimator.
 To be able to interpret our effect as a DiD estimator, we estimated formula (1) directly for a binary outcome variable as an additional robustness check (on our complete sample of panel respondents).
 That is, we estimated a linear probability model (LPM), while controlling for heteroscedasticity in the error term.
 We did this once with our original continuous ‘treatment’ variable and once applying a dichotomization.
 To avoid any possible post-treatment bias we did not include our time-varying contact or threat measures.
 We estimated models with and without time-stable covariates.
 We summarized the DiD estimators in Table A6 (Appendix).
 The DiD estimators based on binary treatment variables do not reach significance.
 Above we already observed that it is not whether the neighbourhood experienced an inflow of asylum seekers but how many asylum seekers entered the neighbourhood (Table A3, Appendix).
-However, the DiD estimators based on continuous treatment variables only reach significance in models without additional (time stable) covariates.
+The DiD estimators based on continuous treatment variables reached significance (albeit only in models without additional covariates) in line with our results reported in Table 2 and Table 3.

 Conclusion and discussion

 In 2015 an unprecedented number of asylum seekers had to be housed in existing and haphazardly created new (temporary and crisis) asylum seekers centres.
 Our large-scale individual-level panel data on voting intentions provided us with an unique opportunity to expand academic knowledge about the relationship between the influx of asylum seekers in the local environment and support for the radical right.
 During the refugee crisis support for the radical right increased and especially among people who experienced an increase in exposure to asylum seekers in their neighbourhood.
-In the Netherlands, people appear to be receptive of abrupt, rapid and visible increases in the number of immigrants, which might coincide with a ‘not-in-my-back-yard’ syndrome (Ferwerda, Flynn and Horiuchi 2017).
-Based on several robustness analyses, we tentatively conclude that larger inflows of refugees in the neighbourhood (relative to the group size of native residents) fuel support for the PVV, at least in the short run.
+In the Netherlands, people appear to be receptive of abrupt, rapid and visible increases in the number of immigrants, which might coincide with a ‘not-in-my-back-yard’ syndrome (Ferwerda et al. 2017).
+Based on several robustness analyses, we tentatively conclude that larger inflows of asylum seekers in the neighbourhood (relative to the group size of native residents) fuel support for the PVV, at least in the short run.
 When asylum seekers stay in the neighbourhood for longer, this impact may be curbed (Lubbers et al. 2006).
 We encourage scholars to replicate our findings, preferably in different countries.